General Glossary

 Plague.

-- Phillipine Itch search for term
+Phillipine Itch

 Scabes.